Day-OS/CPI-Client/README.md

 ![CPClient URL Setter input](./readme/change_url_input.png)

 #### Ad Blocker
-É possível habilitar/desabilitar o Ad Blocker para obter uma jogabilidade mais fluída.
+You can enable/disable the ad blocker for smoother gameplay.

-Essa função é irrelevante no __Club Penguin Avalanche__, pois este não possui ADs.
+This function is irrelevant in __Club Penguin Avalanche__, as it does not have ads.

 ![CPClient AdBlocker menu](./readme/adblock_menu.png)
 <br>

 #### Discord Rich Presense (com rastreamento de sala)
-O client possui função de Discord Rich Presence, que vem habilitada.
+The client has a Discord Rich Presence function, which is enabled.

-O client também pode rastrear a localização do usuário in-game através da Rich Presence. É possível usar a função de RPC com e sem o rastreamento.
+The client can also track the user's in-game location through Rich Presence.
+You can use the RPC function with and without tracking.

 ![CPClient Discord RPC menu](./readme/discord_menu.png)
 <br>